Dodgers hit 4 HRs in 8th to rally past Padres 11-9 - KESQ

 LOS ANGELES (AP) — Corey Seager hit a go-ahead, two-run homer in the eighth inning, when the Los Angeles Dodgers went deep four times to rally past the San Diego Padres 11-9 on Wednesday night.

 Los Angeles trailed 9-6 before Max Muncy and AJ Pollock began the onslaught by going back-to-back off Emilio Pagán (4-3).
-With one out, Cody Bellinger launched a shot to right field.
+With one out, Cody Bellinger launched a shot to right field that tied the game.
 Pinch-hitter Justin Turner doubled to deep left and scored on Seager’s shot to right with two outs.

 Many fans had already left Dodger Stadium, but those who remained were on their feet in the eighth, chanting and cheering as the outburst sent the crowd into a frenzy.